-TrustManager is a terminal module designed to help a trust manager perform similar trading operations for several clients’ accounts in the stock and derivatives markets, and monitor associated positions.
+TrustManager is a terminal module designed to help a trust manager perform similar trading operations for several clients’ accounts and monitor associated positions.
+The module supports the work on stock and derivatives markets, including the possibility to execute operations with bonds.

-- Grouping the accounts, browsing individual and total assets for groups of clients.
+- Grouping accounts, browsing individual and total assets for groups of clients.

-- Entering orders and stop orders of various types for a group of clients, distribute orders among accounts in proportion to clients’ assets or to weigh coefficients assigned to each client in the group.
+- Entering orders and stop orders of various types for a group of clients, automatic distribution of orders among individual accounts in proportion to clients’ assets or to weigh coefficients assigned to each client in the group.

-- Possibility of participating in auctions by using group addressed orders.
+- A possibility to participate in auctions by using group negotiated orders.

-- Entering special orders to close a short position or close a position in derivatives market.
+- Entering special orders to close a short position or close a position on the derivatives market.

-- Replacing and killing an order or stop order for a specific client or group of clients.
+- Replacing and cancelling orders or stop orders for a chosen client or group of clients.

-- Dynamic re-evaluation of the assets in the clients' accounts, and total value of portfolios.
+- Dynamic revaluation of assets in the clients' accounts, and total value of portfolios.

 - Dynamic import of transactions from a file.

-- Using the pools of orders imported from a text file.
+- Using pools of orders imported from a text file.

-- Dynamic data export from tables to a DDE server.
+- Dynamic data export from tables to the DDE server.

-The broker can also connect several TrustManager modules to one server and provide modules to sub-brokers.
+The broker can connect several TrustManager modules to one server and provide modules to sub-brokers.

-- Grouping the clients.
-QUIK system defines client positions for securities and cash assets, and for margin lending limits.
-Client positions can be obtained from the accounting system (back office) of the broker by loading limits from a file.
-Once the client positions are defined in QUIK, they will be available in TrustManager.
+- Grouping clients.
+The QUIK system sets client positions for securities and cash assets, and margin lending limits.
+Client positions can be obtained from the accounting system (back-office) of the broker by loading limits from a file.
+Once client positions are entered in QUIK, they become available in TrustManager.

-- Group conditional orders.
-Working with group conditional (stop) orders is similar to working with group orders.
-A group stop order is divided into several individual stop orders, and execution of these stop orders is controlled by the QUIK server The orders in the exchange trading system that are created after execution of a group stop order are grouped into one group order.
+- Group сontingent orders.
+Working with group сontingent (stop) orders is similar to working with group orders.
+A group stop order is divided into several individual stop orders, and execution of these stop orders is controlled by the QUIK server.
+The orders in the exchange trading system that are created after execution of a group stop order are grouped into one group order.

 - Managing share of assets in the portfolio.
 There is a possibility of automatic control over the share of a group of instruments in the total assets of the client or group of clients, by using limits.
-The limits can be upper limits or lower limits (no more or no less than a certain percentage) and can serve as an additional condition for distribution of a group order: if the order volume exceeds the limit, the volume is automatically reduced to an acceptable level or such order can be cancelled.
+There can be upper limits or lower limits (no more or no less than a certain percentage) and they can serve as an additional condition for distribution of a group order: if the order volume breaches the limit, the volume is automatically reduced to the acceptable level or such order can be cancelled.
 The compliance of the current client's assets with the limits is checked on a predefined periodic basis.
-In case the limits are exceeded, a warning is displayed in the Limit violation window.
+In case of limit violation, a warning is displayed in the ‘Restriction violation’ window.

 - Export and import of data.
-Data from most of the tables in TrustManager can be exported to MS Excel in real time, for further processing in custom formulas and macro.
+Data from most tables in TrustManager can be exported to MS Excel in real time, for further processing with customized formulas and macros.

 Entry and cancellation of group orders can be performed by the broker’s mechanical trading system that interacts with TrustManager using dynamic import of transactions from a file.

-Additionally, you must have installed MS Access 2000 (or newer) with ODBC-driver.
+Additionally, installed MS Access 2000 (or newer) with ODBC-drivers is required.

 |Purchase||Managed services / System backup||Hosting||Testing|